GreenMind publishes authoritative and detailed guides to the things you're curious about.

 Ants are insects in the same order as wasps and bees (Hymenoptera).
 They typically lack wings and are smaller than the insects in those groups, but like bees and wasps, nearly all ants can sting.
-Some species, such as the red imported fire ant, (RIFA) are serious pests than can drive down property values and launch serious, sometimes fatal attacks on people and pets.
-They make nests in your yard and will attack anyone who comes to close -- their stings are unpleasant and in rare cases can actually pose a health hazard.
+Some species, such as the red imported fire ant, (RIFA) are serious pests that can drive down property values and launch serious, sometimes fatal attacks on people and pets.
+They make nests in your yard and will attack anyone who comes too close - their stings are unpleasant and, in rare cases, can actually pose a health hazard.

 Winged Ants Versus Winged Termites